Kaisky1911/obr-extension-path-measure/store.md

 Two Actions:
   - Clean Up: Only available after a path has been made using the Draw mode.
 Cleans up all drawn paths.
   - Toggle Diagonal modes (ignored in hex grid layout)

+Please reach out to me in discord at kaisky1911 for questions or ideas.

 ![path-measure-tools example](https://raw.githubusercontent.com/Kaisky1911/obr-extension-path-measure/main/tools.png)